-A team of two consultants, one International and the other South African National, will under the remit of a single contract arising from this TOR, will conduct the MTR - one team leader (with experience and exposure to projects and evaluations in other regions globally) and one team expert (from and based in the country of the project, South Africa).
+A team of two independent consultants will conduct the MTR - one international team leader (with experience and exposure to projects and evaluations in other regions globally) and one team expert, from the country of the project.
 The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.